Kirilllive/Fifteen_puzzle_maker/README.md

 ![Simple 15 puzzle game javascript HTML](https://repository-images.githubusercontent.com/387269543/be595743-c52e-41f0-a40c-3cedce7908a1)

-# Simple 15 puzzle game for HTML
+# Fifteen Sliding Puzzle maker for HTML

 A simple implementation of the classic mini-game Fifteen Sliding Puzzle, using HTML DOM document elements and without using Canvas or third party libraries.